carissalow/rapids/docs/features/extracted.rst

         unlocksperminute    Unlock events     Unlock events per minute: The average of the number of unlock events that occur in a minute
         =================   ==============    =============

-.. _screen-episodes-available-metrics:
+.. _screen-episodes-available-features:

-**Available Screen Episodes Metrics**
+**Available Screen Episodes Features**

-The following table shows a list of the available metrics for Screen Episodes.
+The following table shows a list of the available features for Screen Episodes.

 =============   =========    =============
 Name            Units        Description